ZygimantasKoncius/emerging-risk-detection/README.md

 Python3, pip.
 You might need to install some python dependencies from pip.
 Any part of the pipeline is runnable as python3 script, assuming you have data in appropriate folders and files.

+## Dataset

+The risk sections for the project are added in risk_section directory, they are extracted from the provided full dataset of 10K filings, parsed html and extracted risk sections.

 ## Pipeline scripts

 ```bash